adore/daylight/doc/develop.md

 * Uses the wrong lookup key (in through associations and foreign key option)
 * Conditions will not be supplied in the request

+> Note: Daylight includes Daylight::Refiners on all models that inheret from
+> ActiveRecord::Base.
+At this time there is no way to exclude models.

 ### Controllers

+Controllers can be written without Daylight, but often times you must develop boilerplate code for index, create, show, update, and delete actions.
+Also, you may chose controllers that are for the API and controllers that are for your application.

+Daylight simplifies building API controllers:

+    class PostController < APIController
+    end

+`APIController` subclasses `ApplicationController`.
+Any functionality built in `ApplicationController` will be available to your `APIController` subclasses.

+You must "turn on" REST actions to allow for functionality.
+All actions provided by Daylight are turned off by default so what is exposed is determined by the developer.

+For example, to turn on `show` action:

+    class PostController < APIController
+      handles :show
+    end

+This is equivalent to;

+    class PostController < APIController
+      def show
+        render json: Post.find(params[:id])
+      end
+    end

+Daylight uses the name of the controller to determine the related model to use.
+Also, the `primary_key` name is retrived from that determined model.
+In fact, all of the actions are just ruby methods, so you can overwrite them (and call super) as you see fit:

+    class PostController < APIController
+      handles :show

+      def show
+        @blog = Blog.find(1)
+        super
+      end
+    end

+To turn on multiple actions:

+    class PostController < APIController
+      handles: :create, :show, :update, :destroy
+    end

+Or you can turn them all (including the Specialized Actions, below):

+    class PostController < APIController
+      handles: :all
+    end

+For your reference, you can review the code of the equivalent actions in [Controller Actions][actions.md]

+#### Specialized Actions

+#### Error Handling

 ### Serializers